AiqraAI/resonancedb/README.md

 ## 🚀 Powered by AIQRA AI
 This project is led by **[AIQRA AI](https://aiqra.ai)** — advancing open physical intelligence.
 Want to collaborate?
-Contact: hello@aiqra.ai
+Contact: info@aiqra.ai

 ---